Graham believes that from whom much has been given, much is expected.

 The non-profit agency is extensively contracted by the Alberta government to fulfil the government's obligation to the less fortunate among us.

 The Sign of Hope campaign raises funds to tackle social programs not funded by governments, but where help is needed.
 In 2003, Graham chaired the Sign of Hope campaign.
-He continues to co-chair its Tour of Hope program, where donors and friends of the agency visit program sites to learn about Catholic Social Services.

-Graham was the founder, past spokesperson, and ongoing honourary chair of the Edmonton Sun's Adopt-A-Teen Christmas gift program for teens from disadvantaged families.
+Graham was the founder, past spokesperson, and chair of the Edmonton Sun's Adopt-A-Teen Christmas gift program for teens from disadvantaged families.
 Using funds raised from the community, Adopt-A-Teen purchases $50 Walmart gift cards for teens in all low-income families registered for Christmas assistance with either the Edmonton Christmas Bureau or the Salvation Army.

 In 2017, some 8,000 teens were able to enjoy Christmas, thanks to the funds raised in Adopt-A-Teen's Christmas campaign.
 As a Christmas project administered by the Christmas Bureau, Adopt-A-Teen has next to no overhead.